 The Autism Society is a national grassroots autism organization with chapters in every state.
 The Autism Society is a leading advocacy group for individuals with ASD, their families, and the providers that care for them.

-PEATC, or the Parent Educational Advocacy Training Center, has the mission to "build positive futures for Virginia's children by working collaboratively with families, schools and communities in order to improve opportunities for excellence in education and success in school and community life."
-PEATC provides training, support, and outreach to children with disabilities, their families, and the professionals who work with them.
+PEATC, or the Parent Educational Advocacy Training Center, provides training, support, and outreach to children with disabilities, their families, and the professionals who work with them.

-Operation Autism Online is a resource specifically designed for military families raising a child with ASD.
-The website includes resources, tips, news, and information about healthcare and other topics for military families.
+Operation Autism Online a resource specifically designed for military families raising a child with ASD, offers resources, tips, news, and information about healthcare and other topics for military families.

 The ALLIANCE National Parent Technical Assistance Center provides Parent Centers, Parent Training and Information Centers, and Community Parent Resource Centers with innovative technical assistance, up-to-date information, and high quality resources and materials.
-A major goal of the ALLIANCE National PTAC is to build the capacity of Parent Centers in order to improve results for children with disabilities ages 0-26 in rural, urban, and suburban areas and from underrepresented and underserved populations.
 These centers provide technical assistance to families, as well as, resources and materials.

-The Organization for Autism Research has an extensive parents' guide research document.
+The Organization for Autism Research has an extensive parents guide.